 Munro Chambers (The Kid), Laurence Leboeuf (Apple), Michael Ironside (Zeus), Aaron Jeffrey (Frederick the Arm Wrestler), Edwin Wright (Skeletron), Romano Orzari (Bagu), Evan Manoukian (The Kid 7 Years Old)

 Turbo Kid is a feature-film debut from the Quebec-based collective known as RKSS (which apparently stands for Road Kill Superstars).
 This consists of brother and sister Anouk and Yoann-Karl Whissell, as well as Francois Simard who became Anouk’s boyfriend after they met in film school.
 Simard and the Whissells had made some twenty short films since the early 2000s before they made the six-minute T is for Turbo (2011) as an entry in the open submission call section of The ABCs of Death (2012).
-This sufficiently impressed ABCs producer Ant Timpson that he gave them the budget to expand it to feature length.
+Although it did not end up in the finished film, this sufficiently impressed ABCs producer Ant Timpson that he gave them the budget to expand it to feature length.
 The celebrated Canadian actor Michael Ironside signed on, as well as Jason Eisener, another filmmaker who got to spin a mock short film out into a feature with the culty Hobo with a Shotgun (2011).
 Turbo Kid premiered at Sundance and rapidly gained a word-of-mouth buzz in release at various festivals.